 Nightlife in Astypalea

-The nightlife in Astypalea is vibrant but not ideal for party hard.
-Most guests prefer a taverna for live music and ouzo, while others choose a lounge bar for refreshing drinks and cocktails.
-Most of them are located in Chora, Livadi and Analipsi.
-The bar of the Astypalea camping is a main meeting point for younger travelers.
-Keep in mind, that many “panigiria” take place at these villages, throughout the summer!
+The nightlife in Astypalea is lively but not ideal for hard partying.
+Most visitors prefer the island’s tavernas for live music and ouzo, while others choose to enjoy peaceful moments at lounge bars with refreshing drinks and cocktails.
+Most of them are located in the Chora, Livadi and Analipsi settlements.
+The bar at the Astypalea camping site is a main meeting point for younger travelers.

 Food in Astypalea

-In Astypalea you will try delicious local products of top quality, fresh fish and delicious appetizers overlooking the sea.
+In Astypalea you will try delicious local products of top quality, such as fresh fish and delicious appetizers, in restaurants and tavernas overlooking the sea.
 We suggest you try the following traditional recipes of Astypalea:

 - pougkia (sweet or savory pies with cheese)